metio/terraform-provider-k8s/docs/data-sources/druid_stackable_tech_druid_cluster_v1alpha1_manifest.md

 Required:

-- `authentication_class` (String) A name/key which references an authentication class.
-To get the concrete ['AuthenticationClass'], we must resolve it.
-This resolution can be achieved by using ['ClientAuthenticationDetails::resolve_class'].
+- `authentication_class` (String) Name of the [AuthenticationClass](https://docs.stackable.tech/home/nightly/concepts/authentication) used to authenticate users.

 Optional:

-- `oidc` (Attributes) This field contains authentication provider specific configuration.
-Use ['ClientAuthenticationDetails::oidc_or_error'] to get the value or report an error to the user. (see [below for nested schema](#nestedatt--spec--cluster_config--authentication--oidc))
+- `oidc` (Attributes) This field contains OIDC-specific configuration.
+It is only required in case OIDC is used. (see [below for nested schema](#nestedatt--spec--cluster_config--authentication--oidc))

 <a id="nestedatt--spec--cluster_config--authentication--oidc"></a>
 ### Nested Schema for `spec.cluster_config.authentication.oidc`